Find Affordable College Courses

 Read full report on Agriculture & Agriculture Operations at University of Connecticut

-With a ranking of #6, University of New Hampshire - Main Campus did quite well on this year’s best schools for agriculture and agriculture operations students.
-UNH is a large public school located in the small suburb of Durham.
+University of New Hampshire - Main Campus landed the #6 spot in the 2023 rankings for the best agriculture and agriculture operations programs.
+UNH is a large public school located in the suburb of Durham.

 Agriculture & Agriculture Operations majors at UNH take out an average of $21,994 in student loans while working on their egree.